Nursing (NRS)

 Prereq: accepted into Nursing major

-Prepares the learner for the academic experience.
-Topics will include an introduction to learner-centered instruction, support services, communication, time management, and evaluation and assessment methods.
-Requirements of all nursing courses such as APA formatting and citation of sources will also be included.
-BSN students will successfully complete orientation prior to or concurrent with their first nursing course.
+Designed to prepare the learner for the academic experience.
+Topics will include an introduction to student-centered learning, support services, communication, time management, and evaluation and assessment methods.
+The development of professional and scholarly writing skills for success will be emphasized.
+(Typically Offered: Fall)

 Credits: 3.
 Contact Hours: Lecture 3.